ocidique/dev-bookmarks/README.md

-# ocidique's opinionated front end bookmarks #
+# ocidique's opinionated dev bookmarks #
 ### List of bookmarked (reasoned) front end development resources that I use on a regular basis ###

 + Languages & Guides